noted-eip/language-service/README.md

 make update-submodules
 ```

-## Dependancies
+### Dependencies

-In order to intsall NLP's and grpc's python dependancies, use the requirements.txt:
+In order to intsall NLP's and grpc's python dependencies, use the requirements.txt:

 ```bash
 pip install -r requirements.txt